wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 - bind to link event handler
 - unbind

-# 18	Project: Guess a Word, Part 4: OLOO Pattern Solution
+  # 18Project: Guess a Word, Part 4: OLOO Pattern Solution

 *objects linked to other objects*